 The Alameda-Contra Costa Medical Association (ACCMA) is a professional association of physicians who are committed to addressing health issues of concern to patients and doctors in the East Bay.
 Throughout its history the ACCMA has sought to improve public health, the quality of the practice of medicine and patients' access to care.
-ACCMA continues its tradition of leadership today by focusing on its core mission: empowering physicians in their profession, their practices and their community.
+ACCMA continues its tradition of leadership today by focusing on its core mission: empowering and organizing physicians to lead and improve the practice of medicine in order to better patients' lives and the community's health.

-1945 Created Blood Bank Recognizing the vital need to maintain an adequate supply of blood and blood products in the East Bay, the Blood Bank of the Alameda-Contra Costa Medical Association was established by the ACCMA.
-1947 Guaranteed Medical Care for All Alameda County Citizens The ACCMA created three related programs, all nationwide firsts:
+1945 Created Blood Bank Recognizing the vital need to maintain an adequate supply of blood and blood products in the East Bay, the ACCMA assumed ownership and management of the fledgling Alta Bates Blood Bank and recreated it as the Blood Bank of the Alameda-Contra Costa Medical Association.
+An innovative blood credit system was created to encourage blood donations and ensure that an adequate supply of all blood types was available.
+The Blood Bank leadership also played a key role in establishing a reciprocal blood credit system throughout California and the nation to ensure access to blood for all patients.
+1945 Guaranteed Medical Care for All Alameda County Citizens The ACCMA created three related programs, all nationwide firsts, to guarantee medical care to all patients:

-1952 Precursor to the RVS The ACCMA created the "Median Fee Plan," a statistical study of doctors' fees identifying the median fee in the community for individual physician services.
+1954 Established Median Physician Fee List The ACCMA created the "Median Fee Plan," a statistical study of doctors' fees identifying the median fee in the community for individual physician services.
 The study helped health insurance companies in establishing more reasonable reimbursement policies, as well as project their costs.
 It also provided a guide for patients regarding the reasonableness of physicians' fees.
-The survey was updated annually, and in May of 1954, the California Medical Association (CMA) encouraged all its component medical societies to adopt similar plans.
-It served as a precursor to CMA's development of the Relative Value Scale in 1956.
-Insurance companies and patients applauded the program, as demonstrated in a February 10, 1955 editorial in the San Francisco Chronicle commended the ACCMA as follows:
+The survey was updated annually, and the California Medical Association (CMA) encouraged all its component medical societies to adopt similar plans.
+It served as a precursor to CMA's development of the Relative Value Scale (RVS) in 1956, which established a statewide physician fee list.
+Insurance companies, self-insured groups, and patients applauded the program, as demonstrated in a February 10, 1955 editorial in the San Francisco Chronicle commended the ACCMA as follows:

 "We congratulate the hardy originators of this new, frank approach to the improvement of the doctor-patient relationship and wish them ultimate victory for their plan in every county in the country."

-1956 Disaster Planning Leader The ACCMA created "Disaster Planning for Medical Services," the first coordinated plan for mobilization of medical resources in natural and civil disasters, coordinated with civil defense officials.
-As part of this plan, the ACCMA organized the first multi-casualty airport disaster drill, conducted at Oakland International Airport.
+1956 Disaster Planning Leader The ACCMA created "Disaster Planning for Medical Services," the first coordinated plan for mobilization of medical resources in natural and civil disasters, coordinated with civil defense officials, local government officials, law enforcement and emergency agencies, Red Cross, local health care facilities and many other agencies.
+As part of this plan, the ACCMA organized the first multi-casualty airport disaster drill, conducted at Oakland International Airport in 1971.
+Read more here: Part 1, Part 2, Part 3, Part 4.

 1968 Formed First Physician Well-Being Committee The ACCMA established the first committee in the country to confidentially assist physicians impaired by alcoholism or other dependencies or problems.

-1972 Created Retirement/Investment Plan The ACCMA created the first medical society-sponsored program to offer members economies of scale and security in their retirement- investment planning.
+1972 Created Retirement/Investment Plan The ACCMA created the first medical society-sponsored program to offer members economies of scale and security in their retirement- investment planning through a choice of portfolios tailored to achieve a broad spectrum of investment goals that were developed and managed by recognized stock market investment managers.

 1983 Created East Bay Professional Review Organization Seeking to ensure that utilization review services are offered in accordance with medical standards in the community and are under physician direction, the ACCMA formed the East Bay Professional Review Organization (EBPRO).
 The EBPRO was governed jointly by a board of hospital representatives and physicians, and effectively marketed its services to major health plans throughout the state.